 The EU is committed to advancing economic security and bolstering the resilience of its supply chains.
-Disruptive geopolitical events have demonstrated the need for the EU to further strengthen its open strategic autonomy and remain competitive in a global market, while ensuring that no one is left behind.
-The EU needs resilient, diversified supply chains to reinforce economic security. particularly in critical raw materials. technological components, and equipment.
+Disruptive geopolitical events have demonstrated the need for the EU to strengthen strategic further its open autonomy and remain competitive in a global market, while ensuring that no one is left behind.
+The EU needs resilient, diversified supply chains to reinforce economic security, particularly critical in raw materials, technological components, and equipment.